JovianHQ/jovian-py/docs/user-guide/09-integrations.md

 ### Integration Preferences

 You can customize on what notifications you get to your Slack.
-To update the preferences visit [Jovian Integrations](https://jovian.ml/settings/integrations?utm_source=docs) or you go to your `Profile Dropdown` on the top right corner and click on `Integrations`.
+To update the preferences visit <a href="https://jovian.ml/settings/integrations?utm_source=docs" target=_blank> Jovian.ml Integrations </a> or you go to your `Profile Dropdown` on the top right corner and click on `Integrations`.

 <img src="https://i.imgur.com/C2oZohS.png" class="screenshot">

 ### Send Notifications from your script

 This will be helpful to get updates on while training a model.
-You can send any `python dict` or `string`, it can be when some milestones are reached or about the metrics.
+You can send any `python dict` or `string`, it can be when some milestones are reached or information about the metrics.

 <img src="https://imgur.com/IZYrKD0.png" class="screenshot">

 We have this integrated to our callbacks to get automated notifications about the metrics, check out [Callbacks Section](../callbacks/keras).

-For API documentation check out [Slack Notify](../jvn/notif)
+For API documentation check out [Jovian Slack Notify](../jvn/notif)